cabbruzzese/hrpg/README.md

 Turns that badboy around and makes an offhand staff thrust attack.

 ### Ethereal Crossbow
 Whips out one of those knight axes and chucks it at foes.
-(Consumes ammo)

 ### Dragon Claw
 Swings a mourning star on a chain that follows your view.
 Swing horizontally this for maximum effect.